neoforged/.github/primers/26.2/index.md

         - `finishRenderPass` -> `CommandEncoder#submitRenderPass`
         - `executeDraw` now takes takes in an `int` for the first instance used for fetching vertex attributes
         - `executeDrawIndirect` - Executes the draw call using the indirect API.
         - `executeDraws` - Executes a multi-draw call.
+        - `presentTexture` now takes in the swapchain width and height `int`s
     - `GlConst`
         - `GL_DEPTH_TEXTURE_MODE`, `GL_ALPHA_BIAS` are removed
         - `toGl(DestFactor)`, `toGl(SourceFactor)` -> `toGl(BlendFactor)`